copsTvFan/cops-episode-guide/guide.md

 **Los Angeles, CA 8**

-- (7:10 PM Baby with a Seizure) South East County Sheriff's Station -- Deputy David Halm races to the Mexican hovel.
+- (7:10 PM Baby With Seizure) South East County Sheriff's Station -- Deputy David Halm races to the Mexican hovel.
 It is a. asks the sex of the child who can't breath.
 It is a boy, so he goes to get a blanket,.
 They put him on the blanket and he cries.
 He is 5 months old and they think he OD'd on penicillin